mtrgroup/mtr.github.io/_posts/2015-02-02-working-on-project.md

 don't exist and installs all packages from requirements.txt, of course you can customize it as you wish.

 {% highlight bash %}
-# activate or create virtualenv for test project
+# activate or create virtualenv for project

 VERSION=$1